 The second chart, below, shows the comparison of total findings vs. Alcohol and Other Drug (AOD) findings for each academic year to show the percentage of findings related to AOD charges.
-Since 2019-2020 through the 2021-2022 academic year, AOD findings have steadily decreased, indicating cases involving Alcohol and Other Drugs have decreased.
-Looking at AOD findings as a percentage of total findings, there has also been a decrease from 2019-2020 through 2021-2022, from 74% of total findings in 2019-2020 to 60% in 2021-2022.
-As a note, the AOD findings as a percentage of total findings in 2020-2021 was approximately 41%, which increased to 60% the following year, but this again reflects the number of cases in 2020-2021 that were related directly to violations of COVID-19 policies.
+Since the 2022 review, the AOD findings, like overall findings, have steadily decreased.
+Interestingly, when looking at AOD findings as a percentage of total findings, there has been a slight increase from 2021-2022 to 2023-2024, from 60% in 2021-2022 to 66% in 2023-2024.
+As a note, the AOD findings as a percentage of total findings in 2020-2021 was approximately 59%, so almost equal to that in 2021-2022.

-The chart below highlights the change in findings of responsibility for alcohol violations for the past three academic years, from 2019-2020 through 2021-2022.
-While we have not assessed all the reasons behind the decreases seen in the chart below, as student behavior has changed throughout the COVID-19 pandemic, it seems that this has also impacted drinking behavior, though more assessment will need to be done to better understand this.
+The chart below highlights the change in findings of responsibility for alcohol violations for the past three academic years.
+While we have not assessed all the reasons behind the decreases seen in the chart below, as student behavior has changed after the COVID-19 pandemic, it seems that this has also impacted drinking behavior, though more assessment will need to be done to better understand this.